oar-team/oar/Docs/html/OAR-DOCUMENTATION.rst

       SCHEDULER_RESOURCE_ORDER="switch ASC, network_address DESC, resource_id ASC"

-.. _SCHEDULER_RESOURCES_ALWAYS_ASSIGNED:
+.. _SCHEDULER_RESOURCES_ALWAYS_ASSIGNED_TYPE:

-  - You can specify resources (resource_id) that will be always assigned for each job (for exemple: enable all jobs to be able to log on the cluster frontales).
+  - You can specify resources from a resource type that will be always assigned for each job (for example: enable all jobs to be able to log on the cluster frontales).
     For more information, see the FAQ_::

-      SCHEDULER_RESOURCES_ALWAYS_ASSIGNED="42 54 12 34"
+      SCHEDULER_RESOURCES_ALWAYS_ASSIGNED_TYPE="42 54 12 34"

   - This says to the scheduler to treate resources of these types, where there is a suspended job, like free ones.
 So some other jobs can be scheduled on these